How FICO Credit Scores Are Calculated

-Because we live in a computer-driven world, it's probably not that surprising that your ability to repay your mortgage loan boils down to a single number.
+Since our world is so computer-driven, it's probably not that surprising that your creditworthiness comes down to a single number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary, the differences aren't huge; each agency uses the following factors in calculating a score:
+While these methods vary from one agency to another, all of the agencies use the following to build your score:

-- Credit History - Have you had credit for many years, or for a short time?
+- Credit History - Have you had credit for years, or for a short time?

-- Late Payments - Have you paid more than 30 days late, and how often?
+- Late Payments - Do you have any payments later than 30 days?

-- Balances on your Credit Cards - How many credit card accounts do you hold, and how much do you owe on them?
+- Balances on your Credit Cards - How many accounts do you have?
+How much do you owe?

 - Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-FICO makes a difference in your interest rate
+Your FICO score greatly affects your interest rate

 Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

 How do I find out my FICO score?

-You can get a free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.